yokecph/klogskabet-cms/README.md

 Note that this repository does _not_ contain any encryption keys or other sensitive data used in the production environment.
 Should these be required (e.g. if the hosting changes) please contact YOKE.

+### Screen module UI
+The UI for the screenmodules is maintained in [a separate repository](https://github.com/yokecph/klogskabet-screen-ui).
+Its files are expected to be placed in or symlinked to `<deploy path>/shared/public/system/screenmodule` on the server.

 ## License
 AGPLv3.
 See `COPYING`.